+(1) Net loss during the quarter ended June 30, 2020 contained \$36.4 million previously recorded as an unrealized loss in other comprehensive income at March 31, 2020.

+(2) Subsequent to September 30, 2020, we sold 6 CRE securities for \$14.7 million in gross sales proceeds and will recognize a gain of approximately \$3.6 million.

-During the three months ended June 30, 2020, we sold 27 CMBS bonds for total gross sales price of \$89.7 million and recognized a loss of \$57.0 million of which \$36.4 million was previously recorded as an unrealized loss in other comprehensive income at March 31, 2020.
-In connection with these sales, we repaid \$66.1 million of debt on our CMBS Credit Facility (as defined in "Liquidity" below).
-Additionally, we unwound a portion of our interest rate swaps and in connection realized a loss of \$34.0 million.
+Additionally, during the quarter ended June 30, 2020, we unwound a portion of our interest rate swaps and in connection realized a loss of \$34.0 million.
 This resulted in the release of \$32.0 million held in a margin account to unrestricted cash.

 Consistent with the overall market, our CRE debt securities (CMBS), which we mark to fair value, lost significant value since the onset of the COVID-19 pandemic.
-Although the market at June 30, 2020 experienced a slight rebound in some securities from the marks taken at March 31, 2020, we believe bond prices will remain at or around current levels over the next six to twelve months.
-While we will evaluate selling our investment grade and non-investment grade rated bonds over the next twelve months, it is more likely than not that we will sell before recovery.
-For the three months ended June 30, 2020 we recorded an impairment loss of \$29.2 million.
-Additionally, we have placed our investment grade and non-investment grade rated bonds on cost recovery and as a result, have ceased accretion of any discounts to expected maturity and applied any cash interest received against the securities' carrying value.
+Although the market at September 30, 2020 experienced a slight rebound in some securities from the marks taken at June 30, 2020, we believe bond prices will remain at or around current levels over the next six to twelve months.
+As we evaluate selling our investment grade and non-investment grade rated bonds over the next twelve months, it is more likely than not that we will sell before recovery.
+As a result, during the three months ended June 30, 2020 we recorded an impairment loss of \$29.2 million.
+Additionally, during the second quarter, we have placed our investment grade and non-investment grade rated bonds on cost recovery and as a result, have ceased accretion of any discounts to expected maturity and applied any cash interest received against the securities' carrying value.